mwinter80/unboundedpress/README.txt

 # There are two .env files that are the same and go at the top level folder and again in portfolio/src.
 Templates are provided.

-# Here are a list of the service
+# Here is a list of the services
 # Main components
 porfolio - node server and frontend for my porfilio that uses mongo backend mongo - houses the data of my portfolio